- Opening a Recipe Extension Grid

 To open the extension grid for a recipe:

-- Select Recipes > Recipes Listing.
-The Recipes screen appears.
+- From the left navigation sidebar, select Menus & Recipes > Recipes Listing.
+The Recipes Listing screen appears.

 - Locate and open the recipe you want to extend.
-The recipe slide-out panel appears.

-- Expand the Extensions section.
+- Click the Extensions tab.

 - To understand the layout of a recipe extension grid and what the colours mean in the grid, see Understanding the Recipe Extension Grid below.